kunnath/Myprofile/README.md

 - 🎆 He into Data Visualization  with multiple tools(tableau) and Grafana.

-- 🎶 When I was younger, I excelled in football and cricket, which helped me develop strong teamwork skills from an early age.
+- 🎶 When he was younger, he excelled in football and cricket, which helped him to develop strong teamwork skills from an early age.

 ### What my LinkedIn says about me

-👋 Making the shift from a decade in Quality Assurance Management and Test Automation to pursue my passion for Data Science. 🚀
+👋 Making the shift from a decade in Quality Assurance Management and Test Automation to pursue his passion for Data Science. 🚀

-I'm excited by the numbers in data science.
-Solving tricky problems and discovering new insights through analysis keeps me hooked.
+He is excited by the numbers in data science.
+Solving tricky problems and discovering new insights through analysis keeps him hooked.
 But it's not just about finding answers; it's equally important to explain them well"

 ### You can find my projects in my [Data Science Portfolio](https://github.com/kunnath/DatascienceProject)